gary-rowe/BitcoinjEnforcerRules/README.md

 This means that if the Bitcoinj JAR was corrupted, or made use of a corrupted library, then there is a high probability that your Bitcoin private keys would be obtained and used to spend any and all funds that they controlled.

+## How a side-chain attack works

+Imagine that SLF4J (the popular logging framework) was hacked because it was known that Bitcoinj (or your software) uses it.
+As part of the hack some code was introduced which was designed to reflectively search for objects used by Bitcoinj on its classpath as part of its private key handling code.
+Since the hack is right at the source it can be assumed that the signing key for Maven Central is compromised.

-For example, if, say, SLF4J (populate logging framework) was hacked and code placed within to reflectively search for private keys how would you detect that in your Maven build?
-You may think that the SHA1 and MD5 signatures would protect you, but in the event of a successful attack against Maven Central they would match the digest of the downloaded artifact.
+How would you detect that in your Maven build?

+You may think that the SHA1 and MD5 signatures would protect you, but in the event of a successful attack against Maven Central (or a mirror) they would match the digest of the downloaded artifact.
 In the absence of a controlled white list of permitted libraries there is little that can be done within the Maven environment to protect yourself against this kind of side-chain attack vector.

+## A local whitelist

 The Bitcoin Enforcer Rules work with the [Maven Enforcer Plugin](http://maven.apache.org/enforcer/maven-enforcer-plugin/) to provide such a whitelist.
 You can choose how detailed you want it to be depending on your own security requirements,